Common searched topics: Manufacturing, Label printing, Sales order

 Import order numbers

-This setting is where you can set the naming for orders that are created from WooCommerce to inFlow.
-You can choose for the order numbers to pull: As is or Add prefix
+This setting allows you to specify the naming convention for orders created from WooCommerce in inFlow.
+You can choose for the order numbers to pull: As is, or Add prefix

 Push fulfillment status

-Once WooCommerce orders are pulled to inFlow, they’ll be processed and fulfilled in inFlow.
-You have the option of having the fulfillment status pushed from inFlow to WooCommerce to update the matching order.
+Once WooCommerce orders are pulled into inFlow, they’ll be processed and fulfilled in inFlow.
+You have the option to update the fulfillment status from inFlow to WooCommerce to match the order.

 To do this, toggle on Push fulfillment status.